Antoine Tamestit: Life and career

-Tamestit studied at the Conservatoire de Paris, and further with Jesse Levine at Yale University, and with Tabea Zimmermann.
-He won the 2001 Primrose International Viola Competition, the 2003 Young Concert Artists International Auditions and the 2004 ARD International Music Competition.
+Tamestit was born in Paris.
+He studied at the Conservatoire de Paris with Jean Sulem, and further with Jesse Levine at Yale University, and with Tabea Zimmermann.
 He was a BBC Radio 3 New Generation Artist from 2004 to 2006.

 He has performed at such venues as the Royal Concertgebouw, the Vienna Musikverein, and Carnegie Hall and with the Santa Cecilia Orchestra in Rome [14 March 2019].
 In 2014, he played viola for the recording of Berlioz's Harold en Italie, conducted by Valery Gergiev.